gnames/gndict-rst/README.md

 After the program runs it will generate new dictionaries in provided by user ``WORK_DIR`` in subdicectory ``dict``.
 The content of ``dict`` dir will have to be copied to ``gnfinder/data/files``.

+## Index to Organism Names (ION)

+Directory `data` has `ion-names.txt` file.
+It contains scientific names from ION that do not exist in other data-sources.
+This list contains a significant number of misspellings.
+We will use it anyway because it is important to find names that are now "out of circulation".